mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 "Quis custodiet ipsos custodes?" is a Latin phrase found in the work of the Roman poet Juvenal from his Satires (Satire VI, lines 347–348).
 It translates to "but who will guard the guardians??" ...

-This is also the header for two posts related to testing for some comments that I want to discuss.
+Its also the header for two posts related to testing and some ways of trying to improve your already made testing harness of test scripts.
+(In case you dont have already a set of test scripts please have a look at the [previous](https://mamonu.github.io/Testing/) post I wrote about testing  !)
-The first one that you are reading now is about property based testing which is an interesting way of testing your code.

-It was introduced by the [QuickCheck](https://github.com/nick8325/quickcheck) framework in Haskell and it suggests another way to test your code.
+This post is about property based testing which is an interesting way of testing your code.It was introduced by the [QuickCheck](https://github.com/nick8325/quickcheck) framework in Haskell and it suggests another way to test your code.
-Its not a magic bullet but rather a complementary addition to traditional example-based testing that we usually do.
+Its not a magic bullet but rather a complementary addition to traditional testing that we usually do.
 It covers the scope covered by example-based testing: from unit tests to integration tests.

 In example-based unit tests you: